 https://github.com/berkeley-scf/tutorial-unix-basics or https://swcarpentry.github.io/shell-novice

-For more details on getting a Savio account, please see:
+For more details on getting a Savio account, please see our documentation site.

 For those of you who would like hands-on assistance with the command line, including logging into Savio and using the command line on Savio, we will have several consultants available to help users get setup and answer basic questions, starting at 3pm.